aptech/docs/docs/plotsetxticinterval.rst

 Purpose
 ----------------
-Controls the interval between X-axis tick labels and also allows the user to specify the first tick to be labeled for 2-D graphs.
+Controls the interval between x-axis tick labels and also allows the user to specify the first tick to be labeled for 2-D graphs.

 Format
 ----------------